 The course is offered in two parts:

-1. A 12-unit Web-based component starting April 26, 2017.
+1. A 12-unit Web-based component beginning in 2019.
 The Web-based portion is provided through readings, lectures, interactive discussion, and self-assessment tests.

-2. An intensive one-day in-person session which will take place on Saturday, October 21st and is held in conjunction with the Academy's FNCE Meeting on October 21-24, 2017 in Chicago, IL.
-The in-person session on October 21, 2017 at FNCE will bring participants together to integrate the material, allow presentation of course projects, and meet the instructor as well as other students in person.
+2. An intensive one-day in-person session which is held in conjunction with the Academy's FNCE Meeting.
+The in-person session at FNCE will bring participants together to integrate the material, allow presentation of course projects, and meet the instructor as well as other students in person.

 The course is an adaptation of the on-line Introduction to Biomedical Informatics class currently taught in the OHSU biomedical informatics education program.
 This survey course provides a broad overview of the field, highlighting the key issues and challenges for the field.
 The course is taught in a completely asynchronous manner, i.e., there are no "scheduled" classes.
 However, students must keep up with the course materials so they can benefit from the interactive discussion with faculty and other students.
 The course uses the following teaching modalities:

 - Voice-over-PowerPoint lectures - The key material is delivered using the Flash plug-in, which is freely available and already installed in almost all Web browsers.
 The content is easily accessed by any type of connection to the Internet.